LinuxDestroy/File-Binder/README.md

 # File-Binder
+A Python script that embeds an executable file into a PDF using JavaScript.
-File Binder for incorporated .exe in PDF, DOCX, JPG This Python script allows embedding an executable file in various file formats such as PDF, DOCX and JPG.
-The user can specify the path to the executable and the input file, and the script will create a new file with the executable embedded in the specified format.
+This Python script allows embedding an executable file (.exe) into a PDF file using JavaScript.
+The script uses the PyPDF2 and Pillow libraries for PDF and image manipulation, and the use of command line arguments is handled using the argparse library.

 ```py
  pip install python-docx